paige-keenan/googleMapsBandsInTown/README.md

 * [Bands in Town API](https://www.bandsintown.com/api/overview)

 #### To View Project:
-* Clone repo and view in broswer
+* Clone repo and view in broswer.